 What makes this Malmö edition even more interesting than Stockholm last year, is the fact that now fellow collector Richard Forrest’s complete Warhol cover collection is on view.

 And last but not least is the forthcoming exhibition For the Record: Artists on Vinyl at The Cranbrook Museum in Bloomfield Hills, Michigan.
 It will run from July 13th, until next year April 19th.
 After the huge success of Warhol On Vinyl at the Cranbrook five years ago, collector Frank M. Edwards now offers a glimpse of his huge collection of records with cover designs by world famous artists: Banksy, Jean-Michel Basquiat, Salvador Dalí, Keith Haring, Roy Lichtenstein, Yoko Ono, Robert Rauschenberg, Frank Stella, Andy Warhol, among many others.
-But not just covers, also records on which visual artists use audio recording as a medium.
+But not just covers, also records on which visual artists use audio recording as a medium of expression.
 Highly recommended!